bubblejoeee/Number-Guessing-Game/README.md

 # Number-Guessing-Game
-A simple number guessing game created by ben
+A simple number guessing game in Python created by ben